 In some cases, human errors can result in inaccurate paperwork, which can lead to an accident such as amputation of the wrong limb.
 In others, bad handwriting has led to prescribing the wrong medication.
 Medical malpractice can occur at almost any level of care and lead to a range of irreversible injuries.

 If you believe you or someone you love has been a victim of medical negligence, contact a Cincinnati medical malpractice attorney.
-Our firm is ready to explore your legal options and help you and your family get the justice you deserve.
+Our local malpractice lawyers ready to explore your legal options and help you and your family get the justice you deserve.